vos/qcc/README.md

 ## License

-Copyright © 2011 Alexander Vos, Kai Wellmann.
+Copyright (C) 2011 Alexander Vos, Kai Wellmann.

 Distributed under the GNU General Public License.
 See the COPYING file for more information.